MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/spatial-audio-customization/spatial-audio-custom-features.md

 # Spatial audio custom features

 The three core components, or what we call "features", for Mesh custom spatial audio, are [*Voice Settings*](./spatial-audio-basic-features.md#voice-setting), [*Voice Setting Collections*](./spatial-audio-basic-features.md#voice-settings-collection), and [*Filters*](./spatial-audio-basic-features.md#filters).
 However, you don't have to be limited to just the features that come with the Audio Zone package.
 You can copy any of these and then alter them to create your own customized features.
-In this example, let's assume we want a Voice Setting with a slightly different Reverb Filter.
+In this example, we'll create new versions of each feature.

+## Create new folders for your custom features

 1. In your project, right-click the **Project** tab and then select **Add tab** > **Project**.
 1. Relocate the second **Project** window so that it's to the right of the first **Project** window.